rideau-info.com

 The cemetery saw continued use over the years.
 This wouldn’t only have been for locals, there were deaths among the thousands of immigrants that passed through the Rideau Canal in the 1830s, 40s and 50s.
 Any dying on the trip would have been buried in a local cemetery, such as the one at Jones Falls.
 Diseases such as cholera and typhoid were prevalent in the various waves of immigration and immigrants did die en-route.
 Some places such as Kingston banned the arrival of boats with dead on board, further necessitating the use of local Rideau cemeteries.
 So, in the post-canal era, several more dozens, perhaps more than from the canal construction era itself, would have been buried here.

-The numbers though aren’t really the story, the number of deaths was typical of such projects of the day, and the Rideau was not out of the ordinary in this regard.
+The numbers though aren’t really the story.
+The number of deaths was typical of such projects of the day, and the Rideau was not out of the ordinary in this regard.
 These old cemeteries provide a tangible link to the incredible human effort and sacrifice that went into the building of the Rideau Canal.
-It’s worth taking a wander in one or all of the public canal era cemeteries.

-McGuigan Cemetery is located at 448 River Road, directly across the river from Clowes Lock, about 0.8 km south on River Road from Upper Nicholsons lockstation.
+McGuigan Cemetery is located at 448 Country Rd.
+23, directly across the river from Clowes Lock, about 0.8 km south on River Road from Upper Nicholsons Lockstation.
 From Merrickville, follow Cty Rd.
-43 east towards Kemptville and take the first turn off for Burritts Rapids, this is River Road.
+43 east towards Kemptville and take the first turn off for Burritts Rapids, this is Cty.
+Rd.
+23 (44° 56.680’ N - 76° 49.238’ W).

 For more information and pictures about the various cemeteries and memorials on the Rideau, see my Memorials and Markers Page.